Hello readers, today, we will learn about Azelaic acid, which one of the most underrated ingredients in the skincare industry.

 Tip- Since Azelaic acid can make your skin sensitive to the sun, it is highly recommended to slather a generous amount of sunscreen of higher SPF before you step out.
 Repeat the process every three hours to protect the skin.
 Also, you should be using antibacterial soaps or body washes on your body to keep your skin clean and fresh.

 - Treats Hyperpigmentation And Melasma: The acid is rich in healing properties and treats Hyperpigmentation, which occurs after an acne breakout.
 Acne usually leaves behind marks, blemishes, and dark spots on the skin.
 Azelaic acid fights all of these side effects without any hassle.

 So, now you know about the benefits of Azelaic acid for the skin.
-I hope this article encourages you to try this wonder ingredient in your skincare routine.
-If you’ve ever used it, do comment below your experience with it.
-Thanks for reading!
+I hope this article encourages you to try this wonderful ingredient in your skincare routine.
+If you’ve ever used it, leave a comment below your experience with it.